rainbow494/arch-1/doc/en-us/gpu-vs-cpu-smackdown-the-rise-of-throughput-oriented-archite.markdown

 Second, for a surprisingly large number of problems there is now a ready supply of GPU supercomputeryness.
 With supply there can be demand and not that many people know how to program GPUs.
 Programming GPUs is a specialized skill.
 GPUs are a very different kind of device.
 It's nothing like using your typical threading library, eventing infrastructure, and message passing library.
 Now that GPU processors are so readily available we'll need GPU programmers to make use of all that power.
 Something to think about as a potential career direction.

 In retrospect the [title of this article seems to imply](http://news.ycombinator.com/item?id=1969100) it's either CPU or GPU and that there will be one winner.
 That wasn't the intent.
 The core idea here is to say here's something many people aren't familiar with, it's now easily and publicly available, here are some more sources to learn from, and maybe you can use these new capabilities to your advantage in your project.
-But that's kind of boring :-) Clearly <span>GPUs aren't general purpose processors</span>.
+But that's kind of boring :-) Clearly     GPUs aren't general purpose processors    .
 The context here is more what your average developer now has easy access to in the cloud, not what they can do with a lot of expertise and special equipment in their own server room.

 ## **Related Articles**